1961 Goldsboro B-52 crash: Mark 39 Mod 2 nuclear bombs

 Immediately after the Goldsboro accident, technicians from Sandia National Laboratories, the national laboratory which had the primary responsibility of nuclear warhead safety engineering, subjected the recovered weapons to careful analysis to determine how close they were to a possible nuclear detonation.
 Various accounts of their conclusions have circulated over the years, with some emphasizing the closeness of the detonation, and some emphasizing the success of the various safety features of the nuclear warheads.
-To make sense of their analysis and the controversies, it is first necessary to understand what the normal firing sequence of a Mark 39 Mod 2 used in combat conditions would be.
+To make sense of their analysis and the controversies, it is first necessary to understand what the normal firing sequence of a Mark39 Mod2 used in combat conditions would be.

-The Mark 39 bombs would be suspended in the two bomb bays of the B-52 plane carrying it, one in front of the other.
+The Mark39 bombs would be suspended in the two bomb bays of the B-52 plane carrying it, one in front of the other.
 "Arming rods" were extended out of each weapon, and held in place with "safing pins."
 Prior to normal use, the "safing pins" would need to be pulled out of the bomb horizontally, which could be done by the crew in the cockpit by means of a lanyard that was connected to them.
-Additionally, prior to dropping the bomb, the pilot would need to operate a switch inside the cockpit (the T-380 Readiness Switch) that would operate the MC-722 Arm/Safe Switch inside the Mark 39 bomb itself.
+Additionally, prior to dropping the bomb, the pilot would need to operate a switch inside the cockpit (the T-380 Readiness Switch), which would enable the navigator to power-on and "arm" another switch (the T-249 Aircraft Monitor and Control Unit).
+The latter would operate the MC-772 Arm/Safe Switch inside the Mark39 bomb itself.
 The Arm/Safe Switch was a low-voltage, solenoid-operated electro-mechanical switch that was kept in the "Safe" position until a deliberate choice was made to cause a nuclear detonation, but could be switched from "Safe" to "Arm" by a 28-volt electrical signal.
-The Mark 39 Mod 2 could only be detonated as a "contact" burst (and not an airburst).
-The bomb bay had a solenoid-operated lock system which would deploy the parachute automatically upon release if operated, using an MC-834 Explosive Actuator, as opposed to a free-fall release.
+The Mark39 Mod2 could only be detonated as a "contact" burst (and not an airburst).
+The bomb bay had a solenoid-operated lock system which would deploy the parachute automatically upon release if operated, as opposed to a free-fall release.

 Once the bomb cleared the bomb bay and the arming rods were retracted, they would trigger the MC-845 Bisch generator they were connected to.
 This was a single-pulse generator that began the overall firing sequence.
 The Bisch generator would send an initiation signal to the MC-640 low-voltage thermal battery pack, as well as the MC-543 Timer.
 The timer would begin to count down.
 The retraction of the arming rods would also close valves sealing a reference chamber in the MC-832 Differential Pressure Switch, a barometric fuze for detecting the bomb's altitude.